Juzo Itami: Acting career

-In 1967, when working with director Nagisa Ōshima on the set of Sing a Song of Sex (Nihon Shunka Kō) he met Nobuko Miyamoto.
+Itami met and co-starred with actress Nobuko Miyamoto in the 1965–66 NHK TV drama Ashita no Kazoku, and the two again acted alongside each other on the set of the 1967 film Sing a Song of Sex.
 He and Miyamoto married in 1969 and had two sons in the following years.

-Around this time, he changed his stage name to "伊丹 十三" (Itami Jūzō) with the kanji "十" (ten) rather than "一" (one), and with 十三 meaning "thirteen", and worked as a character actor in film and television.
+In April 1967, he changed his stage name to "伊丹 十三" (Itami Jūzō) – with the kanji "十" (ten) rather than "一" (one), and with 十三 meaning "thirteen" – with the meaning of "changing a minus into a plus".

 In 1968 he played Saburo Ishihara, the father of Takeshi and Koji during the second season of the children's series Cometto-san.
 He became well known for this role in many Spanish-speaking countries, along with Yumiko Kokonoe who played the lead role.

-In the 1970s, he joined the TV Man Union television production company and produced and presented documentaries for television, which influenced his later career as a film director.
+In the 1970s, he joined the television production company TV Man Union, working as a producer of and presenter on television documentaries, which influenced his later career as a film director.
 He also worked as a reporter for a TV program called Afternoon Show.

-In 1983, Itami played the father in both Yoshimitsu Morita's The Family Game and in Kon Ichikawa's The Makioka Sisters, roles for which he won the Hochi Film Award and Best Supporting Actor at the Yokohama Film Festival.
+In 1983, Itami played the father in both Yoshimitsu Morita's The Family Game and in Kon Ichikawa's The Makioka Sisters, roles for which he won the Hochi Film Award and Best Supporting Actor at the Yokohama Film Festival respectively.

 Along with his acting career, he translated several English books into Japanese, including Papa, You're Crazy by William Saroyan, The Kitchen Sink Papers: My Life as a Househusband by Mike McGrady, and The Potato Book by Myrna Davis and Truman Capote.